+Active substance:

-Active substance: Isemid 1 mg chewable tablets Torasemide 1 mg
+Isemid 1 mg 1 mg of torasemide

-Isemid 2 mg chewable tablets Torasemide 2 mg
+Isemid 2 mg 2 mg of torasemide

-Isemid 4 mg chewable tablets Torasemide 4 mg
+Isemid 4 mg 4 mg of torasemide

 The tablets are brown coloured, oblong shaped, chewable and can be divided into halves.

-3. Target species

-Dogs.

-4. Indications for use
+4. INDICATION(S)

 For treatment of clinical signs related to congestive heart failure in dogs, including pulmonary oedema.

-5. Contraindications
+5. CONTRAINDICATIONS

 Do not use in cases of renal failure.

 Do not use in cases of dehydration, hypovolaemia or hypotension.
 Do not use concomitantly with other loop diuretics.
-Do not use in cased of hypersensitivity to the active substance or to any of the excipients.

-6. Special warnings

-Special warnings: